 It’s a testimonial as to why “gun control” should mean hitting your target.
-While a study shows that 98 percent of mass shootings occur in “gun free” zones, a more recent study indicates how these events can be thwarted: by armed citizens.
-In fact, it finds that when such Americans are present, they have a 94-percent success rate at stopping or impeding active shooters.
+While a study shows that 98 percent of mass shootings occur in “gun-free” zones, a more recent study indicates how these events can be thwarted: by armed citizens.
+It finds that when such Americans are present, they have a 94-percent success rate at stopping or impeding active shooters.

 As the National Sentinel reports, referencing the FBI: